Is It Safe To Eat Cheese When Breastfeeding?

 Image: Shutterstock

 While you are breastfeeding, it is important to have a healthy and balanced diet that will be nutritious for you and your little one.
-It is safe to eat most pasteurizediXProducts that are made bacteria and pathogens-free by heating at controlled temperatures for a specific duration. cheese types while pregnant, but some babies may react to the proteins casein and whey found in dairy products when you are breastfeeding.
+It is safe to eat most pasteurizediProducts that are made bacteria and pathogens-free by heating at controlled temperatures for a specific duration. cheese during pregnancy, but some babies may react to the proteins casein and whey found in dairy products when you are breastfeeding.
 If your baby is in pain or gassy after a feed, it may be that the baby is struggling to digest those proteins.
 If you continue to face the issue, you can seek breastfeeding support from your doctor or lactation consultant.
 Also, tracking what you eat and how the baby reacts after the next feed can give you an idea of your diet’s effect on your baby’s digestion of your breastmilk.

 An anonymous mother shares her experience of giving up cheese and other dairy products while breastfeeding because her child was sensitive to dairy.
 She mentions, “Ah, the dairy sensitivity.
 At around 1 month, we suspected Quinn had developed a sensitivity to dairy.
 So I altered my diet & she was like a different baby.
 I’d like to think I’m a fairly healthy eater but hell I missed cheese & ice cream.
 I would even dream of gooey 4-cheese pizzas, not kidding.
 It was quite jarring to alter my diet in such a way.
 I now have a whole new respect for people who have food allergies & sensitivities (i).”